Origin of the Albanians: Thracian or "Daco-Moesian"

 Cities whose names follow Albanian phonetic laws – such as Shtip (Štip), Shkupi (Skopje) and Nish (Niš) – lie in the areas, believed to historically been inhabited by Thracians, Paionians and Dardani; the latter is most often considered an Illyrian tribe by ancient historians.
 While there still is no clear picture of where the Illyrian-Thracian border was, Niš is mostly considered Illyrian territory.
+There were Thracian names in the eastern-strip of Dardania, but Illyrian names dominated the rest.

 There are some close correspondences between Thracian and Albanian words.
 However, as with Illyrian, most Dacian and Thracian words and names have not been closely linked with Albanian (v.
 Hamp).
 Also, many Dacian and Thracian placenames were made out of joined names (such as Dacian Sucidava or Thracian Bessapara; see List of Dacian cities and List of ancient Thracian cities), while modern Albanian does not allow this.
 Many city names were composed of an initial lexical element affixed to -dava, -daua, -deva, -deba, -daba, or -dova, which meant "city" or "town" Endings on more southern regions are exclusively -bria ("town, city"), -disza, -diza, -dizos ("fortress, walled settlement"), -para, -paron, -pera, -phara ("town, village").
-Most Illyrian names are composed of a single unit; many Thracian ones are made of two units joined together.
+Most Illyrian names are composed of a single unit; many Thracian ones are made of two units joined.
 Several Thracian place-names end in -para, for example, which is thought to mean 'ford', or -diza, which is thought to mean 'fortress'.
-Thus in the territory of the Bessi, a well-known Thracian tribe, we have the town of Bessapara, 'ford of the Bessi'.
+Such as in the territory of the Bessi, a Thracian tribe, there was the town of Bessapara, 'ford of the Bessi'.
 The structure here is the same as in many European languages: thus the 'town of Peter' can be called Peterborough, Petrograd, Petersburg, Pierreville, and so on.
-But the crucial fact is that this structure is impossible in Albanian, which can only say 'Qytet i Pjetrit', not 'Pjeterqytet'.
+But this structure is impossible in Albanian, which can only say 'Qytet i Pjetrit', not 'Pjeterqytet'.
 If para were the Albanian for 'ford', then the place-name would have to be 'Para e Besseve'; this might be reduced in time to something like 'Parabessa', but it could never become 'Bessapara'.
 And what is at stake here is not some superficial feature of the language, which might easily change over time, but a profound structural principle.
 This is one of the strongest available arguments to show that Albanian cannot have developed out of Thracian or Dacian.